 3X Pitching Mechanics Reduce Injury and Increase Pitching Velocity

 In the 3X Pitching Mechanics Guides, which is included in all of the 3X Programs, you will learn of the 3X Stride, The Tilt, and 3X Hip Rotation.
 These components have links to the 3 biomechanics in this study that correlated to a reduction in the forces acting on the throwing shoulder during the pitching delivery.
 They also are performance enhancers.

-3X Hip Rotation = Studies show the high velocity pitcher not only open the hips earlier than the low velocity pitcher but at a faster rate (4).
-Studies also show that faster more explosive hip rotation creates more hip to shoulder separation (5).
+3X Hip Rotation = Studies show the high-velocity pitcher not only opens the hips earlier than the low-velocity pitcher but at a faster rate (4).
+Studies also show that faster more explosive hip rotation creates more hip-to-shoulder separation (5).